 - 29.1.1.1.
 "Caseload" refers to the number of students with IEP's for whom the special education teacher is assigned, and each student is counted as "one" no matter the needs or severity. - 29.1.1.2.
-"Education Specialist," is equivalent to and has the same meaning as "special education teacher." - 29.1.1.3.
-"Resource Specialist" is equivalent to and has the same meaning as "Education Specialist: Mild/Moderate." - 29.1.1.4.
-"Workload" refers to all of the responsibilities required of the special education teacher and is based on the severity of the student needs. - 29.1.1.5.
-"Resource Specialist" is a special education teacher who provides instruction and services to students who are assigned to a regular classroom teacher for more than fifty percent (50%)a majority of their school day and whose needs have been identified in an individualized education plan. - 29.1.1.6.
+"Education Specialist" is equivalent to and has the same meaning as "special education teacher". - 29.1.1.3.
+"Workload" refers to all of the responsibilities required of the special education teacher and is based on the severity of the student needs. - 29.1.1.4.
+"Resource Specialist" is a special education teacher who provides instruction and services to students who are assigned to a regular classroom teacher for more than fifty percent (50%)a majority of their school day and whose needs have been identified in an individualized education plan. - 29.1.1.5.
 "Co-teaching", or having two teachers in the classroom, is used in the District to provide an inclusive setting for students with IEPs while ensuring that they are in the least restrictive environment as recommended by their IEP team.
 A co-teaching classroom typically contains a general education teacher and a special education teacher in the classroom.
 Paraprofessionals and others may also work in this setting to provide additional support.
 When possible, schools sites shall provide additional preparation time to special education teachers who are assigned to co-teach.